The advantages of quitting smoking - here is a list of reasons to consider

 Here we have listed a number of positive things about quitting that can boost your motivation.
 You will also find some useful tips to help you out along the way.

-And don’t forget to celebrate every accomplishment - no matter how small - every cigarette you don’t smoke is a victory!
+And don’t forget to celebrate every accomplishment - no matter how small.
+Every cigarette you don’t smoke is a victory!
 The body can heal itself much faster than you might think.
 Once you have decided to quit smoking, you can look forward to a range of health benefits.
-Here are a few:
+Here are just a few:

 Tobacco use decreases your sense of taste and smell.
 After only a few days without a cigarette, you will feel your taste buds come back to life.
 Food and drinks start to taste better!
 You may even discover that the side dish you once found a bit bland and boring becomes a new favourite. 🥗